Creating a DIY Resurrection Scene is a fantastic way to spend quality time with your children and teach them Biblical

 Okay now that you can’t use cost as an excuse to not do this, let me spell out the easy directions to make this.
 It really isn’t hard!

-- a glass pie plate–I got this from the dollar store $1
+- a glass pie plate–I bought this from the dollar store for $1

 - 1 package of fake grass– again dollar store- $1